skx/evalfilter/README.md

         Sent    time.Time
     }

-The user could now write the following script to decide whether to initiate a notification:
+Once the message was decoded a simple script could then be executed against that particular object to decide whether to initiate a phone-call:

     //
     // You can see that comments are prefixed with "//".
     //
-    // This script is invoked by your Golang application as a filter,
-    // the intent is that the user's script will terminate with either:
-    //   return false;
-    // or
-    //   return true;
+    // In my case if this script hit `return true;` a phone call would be initiated.
     //
+    // If the script terminated with `return false;` I would do nothing.

     //
-    // If we have a message from Steve it is interesting!
+    // If this is within office hours we'll assume somebody is around who
+    // can handle the issue, so there is no need to raise a call.
     //
-    // Here `return true` means to initiate the phone-call.
+    if ( hour(Sent) >= 9 || hour(Sent) <= 17 ) {

         //
-    if ( Author == "Steve" ) { return true; }
+        // Of course we need to exclude the weekend.
+Nobody works
+        // weekends, if they can help it!
         //
-    // A bug is being discussed?
-Awesome.
-That's worth waking
-    // somebody for.
+        if ( day(Sent) != "Saturday" && day(Sent) != "Sunday" ) {
+           return false;
+        }
+    }

     //
-    if ( Message ~=  /panic/i ) { return true; }
+    // A service crashed with a panic?
     //
-    // If this is outside office hours we'll raise a phone-call.
+    // If so raise the engineer.
     //
-    if ( hour(Sent) <= 7 || hour(Sent) >= 19) { return true; }
+    if ( Message ~=  /panic/i ) { return true; }

     //
     // At this point we decide the message is not important, so